mbid/mbid.github.io/posts/type-checking-with-eqlog-typing/index.md

 ## Undetermined types

 Our type checker is now almost complete:
-In case there are conflicting typing constraints on an expression or function, then the `ConflictingTypes` is populated.
+In case there are conflicting typing constraints on an expression or function, then the `ConflictingTypes` predicate is populated.
 However, we have not considered *undetermined* types yet.
 Keeping in mind that our language does not have generics yet, which types should `x` and `id` have in the following program?
 ```typescript